florian-wahl/com525portfolio/user-test-plan.md

 * [Task list](#5)
 * [Data and evaluation measures](#6)

-**The system** : GrubHub iOS app
+**The system** : GrubHub Mobile App

 ## <span id="1">Goals</span>

 Improve the process of users making orders via the application (e.g. by providing more information about a dish).

-Improving the process/Increasing the number of users ordering unknow dish via the application.
+Improving the process/Increasing the number of users ordering unknown dishes via the application.

-Making the process more transparent between customer and restaurant proprietor.
+Making the process more transparent between customers and restaurant proprietor.

 ## <span id="2">Research Questions</span>